Choosing the Right Audible and Visual Signaling Devices for Different Applications

-Included in this category is not only factory premises but also equipment and facilities used in factories, such as cranes, mechanical handling vehicles, diesel generating sets and control panels.
-Also included in this category, are industrial hazardous locations such as coal mines and the petro chemical industry.
+- Industrial, Mining, and Manufacturing Applications This category includes factory premises, as well as equipment and facilities used in factories such as cranes, handling vehicles, generating sets, and control panels.
+It also encompasses hazardous locations like coal mines and the petrochemical industry.

-Hospitals, Schools, Offices, Building sites, Houses, Military sites and Airports can be classified under this category.
-Due to continuous product research and developement some products may vary from the specifications in this catalogue.
+- Building: Commercial and Public Applications Hospitals, schools, offices, building sites, houses, military sites, and airports fall under this category.
+Please note that due to continuous product research and development, some products may vary from the specifications in this catalogue.

-Having established the ambient or background noise and frequency level, the sound pressure level needs to be defined in order for the sound to be heard over the distance that the sound is required to travel.
-Tests show that the ear can distinguish a warning signal which is ten decibels below that of the ambient noise level, provided that there is an adequate frequency differential.
+Once the ambient or background noise and frequency level have been established, the sound pressure level needed for the sound to be heard over the desired distance must be defined.
+Tests show that the ear can distinguish a warning signal that is ten decibels below the ambient noise level, provided there is an adequate frequency differential.